 The first two examples are in the body and the last example is technology on the body.

 #4 In body + permanent.
 This is when you are going to implant electronics into your body.
 This is a separate subculture from so-called “DIY grinders”.
-I also did this myself, with the RFID chip in my hand.

 Case studies